Key takeaways

 GI side effects are the most common side effects of Mounjaro, particularly when initiating therapy or adjusting the dose.
 If you experience nausea:

-- Eat four or more smaller meals instead of three meals a day
+- Eat more frequent, smaller meals instead of less frequent, larger meals

 - Stop eating when you feel full

-- Eat bland foods and avoid fried or fatty foods
+- Eat bland foods and avoid fried, fatty, or sugary foods

-If you experience hypoglycemia (low blood sugar), eat or drink something with a high sugar content, such as a non-diet soda, fruit juice, or hard candy.
-Your healthcare provider may prescribe a glucagon injection kit that may be used for severe hypoglycemia.
+People with Type 2 diabetes that take other medicines for diabetes are at higher risk for low blood sugar.
+If you experience hypoglycemia (low blood sugar), eat or drink something with a high sugar content such as a non-diet soda, fruit juice, or hard candy.
+Your healthcare provider may prescribe a glucagon injection or nasal spray that may be used for severe hypoglycemia.

 - Mounjaro consumer website, Eli Lilly and Co.